Shreyanshbk/UnderstandingMyGithub/GitTutorials.md

 4. Fetch and merge for any changes while you were working on the feature.
 5. Push the branch onto the main repository for the owner to see and merge with master.

+# 6. Git Remote
+If you do not belong to an organization to have a remote by the organization.
+There are many website that helps to host repositories online.
+GitHub and BitBucket to name a few.